iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 Connect your module to the USB-to-UART device as described :ref:`above <connection_guide>`, and power on your module.

-Click the connect button in order to open serial communication between the Control Center and your module.
+Click the CONNECT button in order to open serial communication between the Control Center and your module.

 If you successfully found and communicated with a module, you will see its information appear in the :ref:`Information section <information_box>` in the bottom left.
 You will also see the :ref:`Module Connections <module_connections>` box list the number of detected modules as non-zero.